How is tuition assistance determined?

 Please refer to the Tuition Assistance Timeline & Checklist.
 All deadlines are critical and must be met in order to be considered for tuition assistance.
-Incomplete applications are reviewed at a later date.
+Incomplete applications are reviewed at a later date and may be limited in the size of award.
 FACTS will contact you with any needed documentation to complete your application.

 Do you give any athletic or academic scholarships?

 We do not offer any athletic scholarships.
 Please see our Scholarship page for more information on merit-based scholarship opportunities.
 Tuition assistance is provided based on demonstrated financial need.